 Assessment of these details will help determine which of the different types of mergers or acquisitions will be most beneficial for your company.
 Once you have a well-formed and researched plan, you can begin to investigate and identify possible partners or acquisitions and move forward with the M&A process if and when you find the right match.

 The M&A Process and Your Hospitality Industry Attorney

 The M&A process begins with an internal evaluation, moves through planning and identification of a target, continues with review and analysis of the target company, proceeds to negotiation and due diligence, and then (sometimes) advances to the financing and closing stages.
 At any point in this journey, mistakes can delay or undermine the deal.
 Errors made in a deal that does go through can be even more costly.

 Standard provisions of M&A contracts, like material adverse effect (MAE) clauses, have come under new scrutiny under the unprecedented circumstances resulting from the pandemic.
 Additionally, new clauses and provisions are being added to the various sections of M&A contracts to clarify indemnity and address other potential unforeseen issues.

 Management of hospitality mergers and acquisitions, at every stage, is not something to be taken lightly.
 The professionals you work with can help make a deal a success or lead you to failure.
-Hospitality industry attorney Xavier W. Staggs at Jenkins Fenstermaker, PLLC is a business owner who handles M&A transitions regularly in his legal practice.
-Contact Xavier to discuss the possibilities for your business by calling (304) 523-2100 or completing the firm’s online contact form.
+Contact the firm to discuss the possibilities for your business by calling (304) 523-2100 or completing the firm’s online contact form.